OxSon/AutoCompleteA03/README.md

    - Fix some of the known bugs, which are documented in the file.

 ### Deliverables
-Submit Autocomplete.java, BinarySearchDeluxe.java, and Term.java.
+Submit `Autocomplete.java`, BinarySearchDeluxe.java, and Term.java.
 Your may not call any library functions other than those in java.lang, java.util, stdlib.jar, and algs4.jar.
 Finally, submit a readme.txt file and answer the questions.

 This assignment was developed by Matthew Drabick and Kevin Wayne.
 Copyright © 2014.